PainterNovice/kiss-timer/README.md

 # KISS Timer

 KISS Timer is a simple countdown timer application built with Rust and Leptos.
-It allows users to set a timer for various durations and provides a clean interface for tracking time.
+It allows users to set a timer for various durations trought url input.

-## Features
+## Usage

+kiss-timer/?90        (90 seconds)

+kiss-timer/?1:30      (1 minute 30 seconds)

+kiss-timer/?1:05:30   (1 hour, 5 minutes, 30 seconds)

 ## Installation